 # The stored game object

-Begin with the minimum game information needed to be kept in the storage:
+Begin with the minimum game information needed to be stored:

 - Red player.
 A string, the serialized address.